 When we allow God to have first place in our lives, we recognize Him as the Lord of our harvest.
 After all, He is the one who enables us to do what we do in order to reap a harvest.

 Additionally, when we embrace God as Lord of our harvest, He continues to bless us in ways we never expected.
-When we seek God (Matthew 6:33) with our whole heart, we will always experience God as the Lord of our harvest.
+When we seek God first with our whole heart, we will always experience God as the Lord of our harvest (Matthew 6:33).

-We have read about praying for the spiritual harvest for the loss.
-We have also read about praying for the laborers who are working in the vineyards.
-When we do both, God is pleased because more people will be part of the harvest.
+We have read about praying for a physical harvest.
+We have read about praying for a spiritual harvest for the loss.
+We have also read what Jesus said about praying for the laborers who need to work in the vineyards.
+When we pray to be laborers, God is pleased because more people will be part of the harvest.